 SOLUTION:

-CAN YOU ADVOCATE FOR YOUR CHILD?
+CAN YOU ADVOCATE FOR YOUR CHILD'S EDUCATION?

 Your State's Public Education Requirements and Responsibilities